Satisfaction is not absolute: Conclusions

-Roman Kossak has objected to our argument by attempting to undercut the support provided for it by theorem \ref{Theorem.SameNDifferentTruths}.
-Although that theorem provides models of set theory $M_1$ and $M_2$ with the same natural number structures $\N^{M_1}=\N^{M_2}$ and different truths $M_1\satisfies\N\satisfies\sigma$ and $M_2\satisfies\N\satisfies\neg\sigma$, Kossak argues that the meaning of the sentence $\sigma$ has changed when moving from $M_1$ to $M_2$.
-Indeed, the proof shows that $M_1$ and $M_2$ are isomorphic by an isomorphism $\pi$ mapping some other sentence $\tau$ to $\sigma$, and so in $M_2$, Kossak argues, the sentence $\sigma$ carries the same meaning that $\tau$ carried in $M_1$, rather than the meaning carried by $\sigma$ itself in $M_1$.
-Similarly, in corollary \ref{Corollary.SameStructuresDifferentTruths} statement (4) and theorem \ref{Theorem.FailureOfCollectionEvenOdd}, Kossak argues that the meaning of the ordinal $\delta$ has changed in the move from $M_1$ to $M_2$.
+Roman Kossak has objected to our argument on the grounds that the arithmetic assertion $\sigma$, which has different truth values in the two models of set theory $M_1$ and $M_2$, nevertheless has different \emph{meanings} in these two structures.
+Although the two models agree on the natural number structure $\<\N,+,\cdot,0,1,<>^{M_1}=\<\N,+,\cdot,0,1,<>^{M_2}$, nevertheless, according to this objection, the meaning of the sentence $\sigma$ has changed.
+The proof of theorem \ref{Theorem.SameNDifferentTruths}, after all, shows that $M_1$ and $M_2$ are isomorphic by an isomorphism $\pi$ mapping a different sentence $\tau$ to $\sigma$, and so according to this objection, the sentence $\sigma$ carries in $M_2$ the same meaning that sentence $\tau$ carried in $M_1$, rather than the meaning carried by $\sigma$ itself in $M_1$.

+Wherein does the meaning of a sentence lie?
+To our way of thinking, the meaning of a sentence $\sigma$ is best construed as precisely what that sentence expresses.
+And what the sentence expresses is determined completely by its compositional syntactic structure---the parse tree---for it is this compositional hereditary syntactic structure of the sentence that provides the instructions for how to calculate its truth, and this at bottom is what constitutes its meaning.
+The meaning of a sentence is precisely what the sentence expresses by its form.

+Tarski seems to agree that the meaning of a sentence is unambiguously determined by its syntactic form. \begin{quote} restrict[ing] myself henceforth entirely to formalized languages.
+These can be roughly characterized as artificially constructed languages in which the sense of every expression is unambiguously determined by its form. \qquad Alfred Tarski \cite[\S2]{Tarski1935:TheConceptOfTruthInFormalizedLanguages} \end{quote} According to this view, the meaning of an assertion is determined by what the assertion expresses, and thus is grounded ultimately in the exact nature of the parse tree of the assertion.

+Since the models $M_1$ and $M_2$ agree on the arithmetic structure of the natural numbers, the sentence $\sigma$ has an identical parse tree structure in these models.
+And so the meaning of $\sigma$ in $M_1$ is precisely the same as the meaning of $\sigma$ in $M_2$.

+In particular, it is not the meaning of $\sigma$ that changed in the move from $M_1$ to $M_2$, we argue, but rather merely the truth judgment of $\sigma$ that has changed.
+There is of course an analogy between $\sigma$ in $M_2$ and $\tau$ in $M_1$, an analogy that is made precise and robust by the fact that they are automorphic images of each other.
+In the end, we therefore find Kossak's point to be not an objection to the argument, but rather an explanation of how it could come to be that arithmetic truth can vary without the objects and structure of arithmetic changing.